-It’s no secret but I love those giant chocolate puddles on top of my chocolate chip cookies.
+It's no secret but I love those giant chocolate puddles on top of my chocolate chip cookies.
 The best way to achieve those puddles is to use chopped-up chocolate bars or high-end chocolate (like the mix of feves I use from Valrhona).
-Regular Chocolate Chips have been designed to stay in shape while baking and won’t produce the nice big puddles.
+Regular Chocolate Chips like Nestle Semi-Sweet Chocolate Chips have been designed to stay in shape while baking and won't produce nice big puddles.

-Once the cookie dough has chilled for at least 4hrs, use a cookie scoop (I like to use #20 which is a 3 tablespoon scoop) to portion out the cookie dough.
-This ultimate gluten-free chocolate chip cookie recipe should give you a dozen (12) cookies.
-Depending on how much cookie dough you snacked on.
-Top each cookie dough with a few pieces of chocolate and roll back into a ball.
+Top each cookie dough with a few pieces of chocolate and roll it back into a ball.
 The chocolate chunks will melt while baking and turn into those beautiful puddles.